NeuroTechX/ntx_slack_archive/introductions.md

  >Hey guys, I have been programming for 3 years now ( Java, C/C++ ) currently in a web dev. bootcamp in Toronto I have been interested in Bio-tech for a really long time and is kind of where my natural interests are... originally from Kingston but am in Toronto  going to school for now!

+7/11/2017 7:13 PM

+ **karinacosta** :

+ >Hi, nice to meet you all.
+I'm Karina from Boulder, Colorado.
+I'm interested in neuroscience and BCI.
+Hoping to learn more about the industry.
+I work with tech companies of all kinds and this field has been of interest for me recently.